zqzneptune/Epi-Flow/README.md

 ### Conda / Mamba (Recommended)

-To run the EPI-FLOW pipeline, you need a specific set of bioinformatics tools.
+To run the Epi-Flow pipeline, you need a specific set of bioinformatics tools.
 We recommend using **Mamba** (a faster replacement for Conda) to manage these dependencies in an isolated environment.

 1.  **Create the environment**
     Run the following command to create an environment named `epiflow` with all required tools: